leoboehm/hobbydevs/SoftwareRequirementsSpecification.md

 #### 3.1.10 Email Notification
 Next Semester

-### 3.2 Usability
+## 3.2 Usability
-We plan on designing the user interface as intuitive and self-explanatory as possible to make the user feel as comfortable as possible using the app.
-Though an FAQ document will be available, it should not be necessary to use it.
+We plan to design the user interface to be as intuitive and self-explanatory as possible, making users feel comfortable using the website.

-#### 3.2.1 No training time needed
+### 3.2.1 No Training Time Needed
-Our goal is that a user installs the android application, opens it and is able to use all features without any explanation or help.
+Our goal is for users to open the website and be able to use all features without any explanation or help.

-#### 3.2.2 Familiar Feeling
+### 3.2.2 Familiar Feeling
-We want to implement an app with familiar designs and functions.
-This way the user is able to interact in familiar ways with the app without having to get to know new interfaces.
+We aim to implement a website with familiar designs and functions, allowing users to interact in ways they already know without needing to learn new interfaces.

-### 3.3 Reliability
+## 3.3 Reliability

-#### 3.3.1 Availability
+### 3.3.1 Availability
 The server shall be available 95% of the time.
-This also means we have to figure out the "rush hours" of our app because the downtime of the server is only tolerable when as few as possible players want to use the app.

-#### 3.3.2 Defect Rate
-Our goal is that we have no loss of any data.
-This is important so that the game sessions can carry on, even after a downtime of the server.

-### 3.4 Perfomance

-#### 3.4.1 Capacity
-The system should be able to manage thousands of requests.
-Also it should be possible to register as many users as necessary.

-#### 3.4.2 Storage
-Smartphones don't provide much storage.
-Therefore we are aiming to keep the needed storage as small as possible.

-#### 3.4.3 App perfomance / Response time
-To provide the best App perfomance we aim to keep the response time as low as possible.
-This will make the user experience much better.

-### 3.5 Supportability

-#### 3.5.1 Coding Standards
-We are going to write the code by using all of the most common clean code standards.
-For example we will name our variables and methods by their functionalities.
-This will keep the code easy to read by everyone and make further developement much easier.

-#### 3.5.2 Testing Strategy
-The application will have a high test coverage and all important functionalities and edge cases should be tested.
-Further mistakes in the implementation will be discovered instantly and it will be easy to locate the error.

-### 3.6 Design Constraints
-We are trying to provide a modern and easy to handle design for the UI aswell as for the architecture of our application.
-To achieve that the functionalities will be kept as modular as possible.

-Because we are progamming an Android App we chose Java as our programming language.
-Also we are using the common MVC-architecture to keep the front end and back end seperated.
-For a clean front end structure we use MVVM.
-To make the communication between the two parts easy, we will implement a RESTful-API between them which will provide the data in JSON-Format.
-The supported Platforms will be:
-- Android 4.4 and higher
-- Java 8 and higher

-### 3.7 On-line User Documentation and Help System Requirements
-The usage of the app should be as intuitive as possible so it won't need any further documentation.
-If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a formular to contact the developement team.

-### 3.8 Purchased Components
-We don't have any purchased components yet.
-If there will be purchased components in the future we will list them here.

-### 3.9 Interfaces

-#### 3.9.1 User Interfaces
-The User interfaces that will be implented are:
-- Dashboard - lists all session and makes it possible to filter sessions
-- Session Page - shows detailed information about the session and makes it possible to connect session attendants for example via messaging system
-- Login - this page is used to log in
-- Register - provides a registration form
-- Overwiew of personal sessions - shows all the sessions a user participates in
-- Friend List - friends can be added
-- Profile - makes it possible to post information about yourself, might provide messaging feature, also shows additional information about users (for example: Language, country, favorite games, etc.)
-- Settings - shows the settings

-#### 3.9.2 Hardware Interfaces
+We will identify the "rush hours" of our application, as server downtime should be minimized during peak usage times to avoid inconvenience to users.

+### 3.3.2 Defect Rate
+Our goal is to ensure no data loss occurs.
+This is critical for maintaining application integrity, even after server downtimes.

+## 3.4 Performance

+### 3.4.1 Capacity
+The system should be capable of managing thousands of concurrent requests and allow for unlimited user registrations to accommodate growth.

+### 3.4.2 Storage Efficiency
+The application will optimize data storage to minimize overhead.
+This includes regular data clean-up routines to remove unused or redundant data and efficient data structures to maximize storage usage.

+### 3.4.3 Website Performance / Response Time
+To provide the best website performance, we aim to keep the response time under 2 seconds for all user interactions, significantly enhancing the overall user experience.

+## 3.5 Supportability

+### 3.5.1 Coding Standards
+We will adhere to established clean code standards, such as meaningful naming conventions for variables and methods based on their functionalities.
+This approach will keep the code easy to read and facilitate future development.

+### 3.5.2 Testing Strategy
+The application will maintain high test coverage, with all critical functionalities and edge cases thoroughly tested.
+This proactive testing strategy will help identify and resolve implementation errors quickly.

+## 3.6 Design Constraints
+We are committed to providing a modern and user-friendly design for both the UI and the architecture of our application.
+Functionalities will be modular to support easy updates and feature enhancements.

+## 3.7 Online User Documentation and Help System Requirements
+The website's usage should be as intuitive as possible, minimizing the need for extensive documentation.
+However, if users require assistance, we will implement a contextual help system that provides tips and FAQs accessible directly from the interface.

+## 3.8 Purchased Components
+Currently, we have no purchased components.
+Should any be acquired in the future, they will be documented in this section along with their licensing details.

+## 3.9 Interfaces

+### 3.9.1 User Interfaces
+The user interfaces to be implemented include:
+- **Dashboard**: Displays an overview of ongoing projects and user activity.
+- **Project Management**: A page for creating, editing, and viewing project details.
+- **User Authentication**: Interfaces for registration and login.
+- **User Profile**: A section for users to view and edit their personal information and settings.
+- **Help/FAQ**: A dedicated help page providing answers to common user questions.

+### 3.9.2 Hardware Interfaces
 (n/a)

-#### 3.9.3 Software Interfaces
+### 3.9.3 Software Interfaces
-The app will be runnable on Android 4.4 and higher. iOS won't be featured at the moment.
+To be determined (TBD), including compatibility details with operating systems and web browsers.

-#### 3.9.4 Communication Interfaces
+### 3.9.4 Communication Interfaces
-The server and hardware will communicate using the http protocol.
+To be determined (TBD), focusing on the protocols used for data transfer between the client and server.

-### 3.10 Licensing Requirements
+## 3.10 Licensing Requirements
+Licensing requirements for third-party libraries and components used will be documented as they are identified, ensuring compliance with all relevant licenses.

-### 3.11 Legal, Copyright, and Other Notices
+## 3.11 Legal, Copyright, and Other Notices
-The logo is licensed to the Common Playground Team and is only allowed to use for the application.
-We do not take responsibilty for any incorrect data or errors in the application.
+To be determined (TBD), including disclaimers and copyright notices relevant to the application and its content.

-### 3.12 Applicable Standards
+## 3.12 Applicable Standards
-The development will follow the common clean code standards and naming conventions.
-Also we will create a definition of d which will be added here as soon as its complete.
+The development will adhere to common clean code standards and naming conventions.
+A detailed definition of standards will be provided here once finalized.

 ## 4. Supporting Information
 For any further information you can contact the Hobby Devs Team or check our [Hobby Devs Blog](https://hobbydevs.wordpress.com).